foxbits/ytm-to-statsfm/README.md

 How to use:
 1. Run `python converter-aio.py --file watch-history.json`
    1. You can use `--ignore-videos` if you want to ignore the music videos found in the YouTube Music history (as specified in the individual steps and in [Caveats / Troubleshooting]((#4-caveats--troubleshooting))); YouTube videos are ignored by default
+   2. You can use `--ignore-songs` if you want to process only the music videos found in the YouTube Music history (applies from Step 2 - Conversion, first step always does both)
-   2. You can use `--use-pause` if you want to pause after each step
+   3. You can use `--use-pause` if you want to pause after each step
-   3. You can use `--skip-**` instructions to skip certain steps of the process (simulate individual steps or only run from a certain step forward):
+   4. You can use `--skip-**` instructions to skip certain steps of the process (simulate individual steps or only run from a certain step forward):
-      1. `--skip-sanitize` - skip first step (history sanitization)
+      1. `--skip-sanitize` - skip first step (history sanitization); this includes video review as well
-      2. `--skip-sanitize-export` - (only if videos not ignored): skip music video CSV export generation (use only if you already previously generated the file but it was too big to fill in therefore you start the process at a later time from the import step)
-      3. `--skip-convert` - skip second step (conversion of history to spotify file format)
+      2. `--skip-convert` - skip second step (conversion of history to spotify file format)
-      4. `--skip-enrich` - skip third step (data enrichment from Spotify API)
+      3. `--skip-enrich` - skip third step (data enrichment from Spotify API)
-      4. `--skip-songs-enrich` - skip third step for songs (data enrichment from Spotify API)
-      5. `--skip-report` - skips the final step (manual score matching - export & import)
+      4. `--skip-report` - skips the final step (manual score matching - export & import)
-      6. `--skip-songs-report-export` - skip track score analysis CSV export generation for *songs* (use only if you already previously generated the file but it was too big to fill in therefore you start the process at a later time from the import step)
+      5. `--skip-sanitize-export` - skip *music video* CSV export generation (use only if you already previously generated the file but it was too big to fill in therefore you start the process at a later time from the import step directly)
-      7. `--skip-videos-report-export` - (only if videos not ignored): skip track score analysis CSV export generation for *videos* (use only if you already previously generated the file but it was too big to fill in therefore you start the process at a later time from the import step)
+      6. `--skip-report-export` -skip track score analysis CSV export generation for *songs*/*videos* (use only if you already previously generated the file but it was too big to fill in therefore you start the process at a later time from the import step)
-      8. `--use-pause` - if you want the script to pause and wait for user input after every major step
 2. Follow the instruction on screen
    1. any errors will stop the process and it needs to be started again
    2. at some points there will be instructions on screen which require manual intervention